kubeovn/kube-ovn/docs/dpdk.md

 ```
 `chmod +x /usr/local/bin/ovs-vsctl`

+## CPU Mask
+CPU masking is not necessary, but some advanced users may wish to use this feature in OVS-DPDK.
+When starting OVS-DPDK ovs-vsctl has the ability to configure a CPU mask.
+This should be used with something like [CPU-Manager-for-Kubernetes](https://github.com/intel/CPU-Manager-for-Kubernetes).
+Configuration of such a setup is complex and specific to each system.
+It is out of the scope of this document.
+Please consult OVS-DPDK and CMK documentation.

 # Example DPDK Pod
 A sample Kubernetes pod running a DPDK enabled Docker image.

 ### Dockerfile
 Create the Dockerfile, name it Dockerfile.dpdk
 ```